Mesa (computer graphics): TGSI

 The Tungsten Graphics Shader Infrastructure (TGSI) was introduced in 2008 by Tungsten Graphics.
 All Gallium3D-style UMDs ingest TGSI.

 NIR is now Main development area, so TGSI is only for older driver like r300g default infrastructure and will be deprecated in some years.

 GLSL-To-TGSI code will be deleted in Mesa 22.2.
 Default is newer NIR-to-TGSI with GLSL-to-NIR for all native NIR drivers.
 Some older TGSI drivers are supported with this NIR Code path.
 Later NIR-To-TGSI will be deprecated for native NIR drivers only.

 LLVM IR

-The UMDs radeonsi and llvmpipe do not output machine code, but instead LLVM IR.
+llvmpipe does not output machine code, but instead LLVM IR.
 From here on, LLVM does optimizations and the compilation to machine code.
 This does mean, that a certain minimum version of LLVM has to be installed as well.

-RADV ACO IR

-RADV ACO uses own IR that is close to NIR, for optimizing and generating end binary code for Vulkan SPIR-V shaders on top of Radeon GPUs (GCN 1+, aka GFX6+) GPUs.
-As of version 20.1.0 the ACO is only used in RADV (Vulkan driver) and not in RadeonSI yet.

 Mesa's GLSL compiler

 Mesa's GLSL compiler generates its own IR.
 Because each driver has very different requirements from a LIR, it differentiates between HIR (high-level IR) and LIR (low-level IR).